giovtorres/kvm-install-vm/README.md

 1. This script will download a qcow2 cloud image from the respective distribution's download site.
 See script for URLs.

-2. To resolve guests by their hostnames, install the `libvirt-nss` package and configure `nsswitch.conf`.
-See [here](https://libvirt.org/nss.html) for more information.

-3. If using libvirt-nss, keep in mind that DHCP leases take some time to expire, so if you create a VM, delete it, and recreate another VM with the same name in a short period of time, there will be two DHCP leases for the same host and its hostname will likely not resolve until the old lease
+2. If using libvirt-nss, keep in mind that DHCP leases take some time to expire, so if you create a VM, delete it, and recreate another VM with the same name in a short period of time, there will be two DHCP leases for the same host and its hostname will likely not resolve until the old lease